saras-daton/AmazonSellerCentral/README.md

 ### Timezone Conversion

-To enable timezone conversion, which converts the datetime columns from local timezone to given timezone, please mark the timezone_conversion_flag f as True in the dbt_project.yml file, by default, it is False
+To enable timezone conversion, which converts the timezone columns from local timezone to given timezone, please mark the timezone_conversion_flag f as True in the dbt_project.yml file, by default, it is False
 Additionally, you need to provide offset hours for each raw table

 Example: